libero/article-store/README.md

 make integration-test
 ```

+Integration tests are separated using the `@group integration` annotation, and can access a PostgreSQL instance.

 ### Linting

-The code can be linted by executing:
+The app is linted using [ESLint](https://eslint.org/).
+It can be run by executing:

 ```shell
 make lint
 ```

-And to automatically fix, where possible:
+Problems can be automatically fix, where possible, by executing:

 ```shell
 make fix